hammerlab/ketrew/README.md

 - To kill running jobs use `ketrew kill` + the target Identifier,<br/>
 or do an interactive murder: `ketrew kill --interactive` (see `ketrew kill --help`).
-- Once targets are dead, one can “archive” them, i.e. put them in a less-visible list: `ketrew archive --help`.

 See also `ketrew interact --help` or `ketrew explore --help` for fun *one-key-based* navigation.

-Ketrew can try to be clever about killing an archiving;
-see `ketrew autoclean --help`.

 ### Client-Server Mode